facebook

 Can I pay my course fee using Post-Secondary Education Account (PSEA)?

 You can use the PSEA to pay your course fee.
-Applicants should call the Edusave Phone Enquiry System at 6260 0777 and check if you have sufficient funds in PSEA before submitting the request to TP.
+Applicants should call the Edusave Phone Enquiry System at 6260 0777 and check if you have sufficient funds in PSEA before submitting the request to TP during online payment of course fee.

 What are the modes of payment for the course fee and where to pay?